rathboma/rathboma.github.com/_posts/tumblr/2013-01-05-a-quick-guide-to-hadoop-map-reduce-frameworks.md

 ---
 layout: post
-title: A Quick Guide to Hadoop Map-Reduce Frameworks
+title: "Hadoop Map-Reduce Framework Tutorials with Examples"
 subject: hadoop
 description: "A constantly expanding list of 12+ hadoop frameworks, with code examples and documentation links"
 tags:
   - hadoop
   - mapreduce
   - java
   - pig
   - hive
   - jvm
+published: true
 ---

 **Updated October 2015** Full sample code is available for many frameworks, see the list [at the bottom of the article](#updates)